curiouzs/Lab-Ex.-No---7-Execute-a-program-for-Straight-line-and-Circular-interpolation-in-Doosan-Industrial-C/README.md

 ![12](https://user-images.githubusercontent.com/74660507/174606121-88446623-62de-4a8f-a844-83a673f0d56a.jpeg)

 ### Results
-Thus,program for Straight-line and Circular interpolation in Doosan Industrial Cobot using DRL studio is executed
+Thus,program for Straight-line and Circular interpolation in Doosan Industrial Cobot using DRL studio is implemented successfully.